On Google Prefer Edufever

 Start of Clinical TrainingFrom 2nd year onwardsFrom 3rd year onwards

-Hospital AffiliationsAffiliated with mid-sized private and public hospitals across Tbilisi and surrounding districtsAttached to major government hospitals with large patient volumes
+Hospital AffiliationsMid-sized private and public hospitals in Tbilisi and surrounding areasMajor government hospitals with high patient volumes

-Patient InteractionEarly, supervised patient interaction in real-world settingsExtensive patient exposure across multiple specialties and departments
+Patient InteractionEarly, supervised exposure in real-world settingsExtensive exposure across multiple specialties and departments

 Specialty RotationsInternal Medicine, Surgery, Pediatrics, Gynecology, Psychiatry, etc.Full rotation cycle through all major and super-specialty departments

-Simulation LabsModern simulation center for pre-clinical and clinical skillsAdvanced simulation labs, including laparoscopic and emergency care training
+Simulation LabsModern center for pre-clinical and clinical skillsAdvanced simulation labs, including laparoscopic and emergency care training

-OPD/IPD ExposureModerate to high, depending on hospital tie-upHigh volume OPDs/IPDs in busy state-run hospitals (urban settings)
+OPD/IPD ExposureModerate to high, depending on hospital affiliationHigh-volume OPDs/IPDs in busy state-run hospitals

-Surgical ExposureSupervised observation + basic assistance in later yearsRich surgical exposure; opportunity to assist in real procedures (final year & internship)
+Surgical ExposureSupervised observation and basic assistance in later yearsRich hands-on exposure with opportunities to assist in real procedures (final year & internship)

-Assessment StyleCase-based practicals and internal clinical evaluationsDepartmental rotations + viva + logbook-based assessments
+Assessment StyleCase-based practicals and internal clinical evaluationsDepartmental rotations, viva, and logbook-based assessments

-Clinical Advantage for Indian StudentsSmaller batches → more hands-on learning per student; focus on FMGE/NExT clinical MCQsLarger hospitals = more cases, more departments; good for long-term clinical competency
+Clinical Advantage for Indian StudentsSmaller batches → more hands-on learning; FMGE/NExT-focused clinical MCQsLarge hospitals → more cases and departments; strong foundation for long-term clinical competency

 Which is Better for Clinical Training?